James Bourne: McBusted

-In 2013, Bourne supported for McFly, which was later referred to by the newly formed McBusted as the starting point for ideas of McFly and Busted joining together as a contribution to the McFly tour, which then later sparked ideas of their own McBusted tour.
+In 2013, Bourne supported for McFly, which was later referred to by the newly formed McBusted as the starting point for ideas of McFly and Busted joining as a contribution to the McFly tour, which then later sparked ideas of their own McBusted tour.
 McBusted released their self-titled debut album on 1 December 2014, with a large portion of the tracks written/co-written by Bourne.
 Some tracks on the album were from some of Bourne's previous musical projects like "What Happened To Your Band" that was originally written for Son of Dork and "Beautiful Girls Are The Loneliest" which was intended for his solo project.
 McBusted went on a 21 date tour in 2015 and performed songs from their new album as well as previous McFly and Busted hits.

 Other projects

 In early 2013, Bourne formed a band with his brother Chris Bourne called the Bourne Insanity.
 They independently released their first single "Mohawk" on 16 April, written solely by Chris.
 In late 2013, Bourne announced via Twitter that he had posted "secret" music under a different name on iTunes.
 The band was later revealed to be "88", which was Bourne and fellow musician Eric Bazilian.
 88 released their first single, "Angels Walk Beside You", on 5 December 2013, and on 8 February 2014 they released their second single "Miss the Girl".

+In July 2025, "Cross the Worlds", which was performed by Bourne and is the theme song of the video game Sonic Racing: CrossWorlds, was released.